Varicose Veins: Complications, Treatment and Prevention

 Treatment options include:

-Endovenous ablation: uses lasers or radiofrequency energy to seal the appropriate vein.
-Complications include bruising, pain and changes in skin colour.
-Serious complications including numbness, venous thromboembolism and skin burns can occur but are uncommon.
+Endovenous ablation: Uses lasers or radiofrequency energy to seal the appropriate vein.
+Complications include bruising, pain, and changes in skin colour.
+Serious complications including numbness, venous thromboembolism, and skin burns can occur but are uncommon.

 Preventing Varicose Veins

-While it is not entirely within a person’s control to prevent varicose veins, the following may help to reduce the risk of developing them or developing more:
+While it is not entirely within a person’s control to prevent varicose veins, the following actions may help to reduce the risk of developing them or developing more:

 Wearing compression stockings